Published in

 MuseumAlte Pinakothek

-The Madonna with the Carnation is a small devotional Leonardo da Vinci painting, which he painted when he was an apprentice under Andrea Verrochio.
+The Madonna With the Carnation is a small devotional Leonardo da Vinci painting, which he painted when he was an apprentice under Andrea Verrocchio.
 The artwork shows Madonna with the infant Jesus in her lap.
 Interestingly, Leonardo depicted Jesus as a squirming and chubby baby so that the flat folds of the baby could give him a better chance to go beyond the drapery studies.
 He used modeling, light, and shadows to convey the realistic three-dimensionality of the painting.
 As an early example of the chiaroscuro technique, it has a forceful contrast of light and shadow through black pigments to alter the tone and brightness of pictorial elements.

 The Madonna With the Carnation Leonardo da Vinci painting